 Our recent date day adventure to other parts of Florida was really interesting this time.
-We wanted to spend the night at Daytona Beach because we had an appointment the next day in the area, so we decided to take the long way around to get there and see what was “happenin” in the southern area from our home and check out some area springs and the beach.
+We wanted to spend the night at Daytona Beach because we had an appointment the next day in the area, so we decided to take a long way around to get there and see what was “happenin” in the southern area of our home and check out some area springs and the beach.

 Our First Stop – Deland, Fl